What to do if you’re not getting minimum wage

 - show a copy of any calculations from the National Minimum Wage and Living Wage calculator on GOV.UK

 - show other evidence, for example a copy of your payslips or employment contract

 - say what you’d like to happen to resolve the issue

 If a minimum wage issue cannot be resolved informally, you can make a formal complaint to your employer.
 This is called 'raising a grievance'.

-If you are not able to resolve the issue with your employer and feel you need to take things further, you can speak to an Acas Helpline adviser who will explain possible next steps and the risks and benefits of each.
+If you are not able to resolve the issue with your employer and feel you need to take things further, you can speak to an Acas helpline adviser who will explain possible next steps and the risks and benefits of each.

 Acas advisers cannot tell you what to do, give legal advice or do calculations for you, for example calculate the National Minimum Wage.

-Report to HMRC to investigate
+Reporting to HMRC to investigate

 If you have not been paid the minimum wage you are entitled to, you can make a complaint to HMRC (HM Revenue & Customs).